Best Glaze Brush Sets

 Coverage:

-The effects these brushes make are different from other glaze brushes because the bristles are on the stiffer side.
-They may leave brush marks on your clay which is great if you want to produce that effect on your pottery.
+The effects these brushes produce differ from those of other glaze brushes because the bristles are on the stiffer side.
+They may leave brush marks on your clay, which is great if you want to produce that effect on your pottery.
 The patterns they produce are unique, especially with slip design and Underglazing.
 These brushes are perfect if you need a brush on the firmer side.
 You can apply thin lines by using the side of your brush.
-Abstract and slip decorating is fun and easy with these brushes.
+Abstract and slip-decorating are fun and easy with these brushes.

 Durability: